 Another thing you can do to avoid unpleasant surprises is to choose the superior coverage of a WPS health plan.
 Is this a shameless plug?
 Yes.
 But your local insurance agent will tell you it’s true and can also help you select the best plan.

 This is the fourth in a series about how to avoid surprises from your health insurance company.
 You can also read about asking questions, understanding your needs, and making smart decisions.
-Additionally, you can find out more about getting the most from your health plan.
-For even more information, take a look at our free brochure on Top Tips for Buying Individual Health Insurance.
+Additionally, you can find out more about Getting the Most from Your Health Plan.